JuanPBP03/juanpbp03.github.io/_posts/2025-06-16-spi-driver-journey.md

 ---
 title: When Learning Trumps Perfection
-exerpt: Writing SPI drivers and a lesson in keeping it simple when things get complicated
+excerpt: Writing SPI drivers and a lesson in keeping it simple when things get complicated
 published: true
 tags:
     - software